marinaoleynik/cartofun/README.md

 2. Name
 3. Price
 4. Discount (with checkbox "visible") (Optional) Add ability to set dates from-to
-5. Count of items in the storage (with checkbox "visible")
+5. Count of items in the storage
-6. present/absent/for_booking(select from list)
+6. present/absent/for_booking/last_items(select from list)
 7. photo (less than 5 )
 8. description
 9. Save button